Kurt Cobain: Montage of Heck: Criticism

 Morgen later addressed Osbourne's criticism of the film on the Opie and Anthony Radio Show, stating "He [Buzz] thinks everything Kurt says is bullshit, which, I actually kind of believe him.
 That was kind of the whole premise of my movie, was that Kurt was very mercurial.
 He was always spinning tales.
 So I thought, rather than make a movie based on his interviews, I'm going to make a movie based on his art.
 I don't know if there's a single fact, this is not a movie about facts and stats."

 In June 2015, after the film released, Dale Crover, another personal friend of Cobain, who played drums in both Fecal Matter, Nirvana, and Cobain's musical heroes the Melvins, was interviewed on a podcast with Jack Antonio about the film.
-He was also critical of the film, notably about the "fat retard girl" story featured in the film, which he denounced that story as being not true, stating "Like that story he tells about the 'fat retard girl,' that's totally fake.
+He was also critical of the film, notably about the "fat retard girl" story featured in the film, which he denounced as being not true, stating "Like that story he tells about the 'fat retard girl,' that's totally fake.
 We would have known that story.
 Even talking to friends of mine from Aberdeen who saw it, it's like 'I never heard about that.'
 I mean, you can tell he's reading it from a piece of paper.
 He probably wrote it, but it's not about him.
 The names of the guys he mentions in there, 'Oh, I used to hang out with Bill and Bob and Jeff,' it's like, who?
 Those people don't exist."

 In 2016, Krist Novoselic responded to Buzz's criticism of the film, stating "That's just Buzz, he's always been like that, but we love him so we just accept him for that.
 He's always had these opinions.
 Like, 'Oh, there goes Buzz again.'
 You never know what he's gonna say, but he means well, and he's a great musician.
 He's been a dear friend for a long time.
 That's the way it is."